 Phase B – “Growth”.

 An exponential increase in populations were noted.
-The growth was immense; almost doubling over previously recorded quota on every 55 days.
+Almost doubling over previously recorded quota on every 55 days.
 Mating events successfully occurred as soon as sexual maturity age were reached.
 Calhoun hypothesized this as how “active” the male population were at initiating all sexual reproductive instincts.
 He termed this “Social Velocity”.

 These “active” males appears to be more localised in certain parts.
 Mostly on the south western side of the Universe.